whorace/ResumeShare/README.md

 ----

 ###Description:
-#Resume share is developed to help people easily share their own Resume or review others’.
+ResumeShare is developed to help people easily share their own resumes or review others' resumes.

 ---